Morro da Babilônia: Mural Babilônia

 Mural Babilônia started to be created in January 2014.
 The first urban intervention, the main mosaic, covers approximately 140 square meters of a retention wall constructed by the city.
 It is located at the bottom of Babilônia favela.
-It was designed and created by plastic artists from Czech Republic, X-Dog and Plebe, with the help of dozens of voluntaries from all around the world.
+It was designed and created by plastic artists from Czech Republic, X-Dog and Plebe, with the help of dozens of volunteers from all around the world.

 The second intervention brought to life a concrete bench with mosaic finishes.
 It was created on a spot that serves as a natural meeting point.
 Over time other mosaics appeared in the area, improving the visual and confirming Mural Babilônia as a tourist reference point in Zona Sul of Rio de Janeiro.
 Among them, the lamp posts "Dark girl" and "The Flag" stand out, together with an educational slogan "Education is what you do when no one looks."
 A stairway, very basic, was completely reconstructed and it also received a mosaic finish.